bingran/iSEB_Chatbox/README.md

 Both ports allow programming the ESP32-S3, which makes development easier and more reliable.

 ## LCD Display
-It provide a 2x4p 2.54mm socket connectors for LCD display
+It provide a 2x4p 2.54mm female socket connectors for LCD display.

 | Pin | Function    | Pin | Function    |
 |-----|-------------|-----|-------------|